Protecting your data

 Further information about transfers of personal data outside the EEA can be obtained by contacting us at the address in Section 10.

 We will also share personal information with the actuary to the Plan.
 The actuary to the Plan is a joint data controller with the Trustee when using personal information held in respect of you for the purposes of assessing, with the Trustee, financial matters affecting the Plan.
-The current actuary to the Plan is Richard Shackleton of Hymans Robertson LLP whose address is One London Wall, London, EC2Y 5EA.
+The current actuary to the Plan is Matthew Davis of Hymans Robertson LLP whose address is One London Wall, London, EC2Y 5EA.

 The Trustee will keep your personal information in accordance with our data retention policy as it applies from time to time.
 We will need to keep personal information for as long as is reasonably necessary to determine members' entitlement to benefits from the Plan and to comply with our legal obligations in relation to the administration of the Plan.